-21. Hearing Aids and Hearing Devices - Hearing aids required for the correction of a hearing impairment (a reduction in the ability to perceive sound which may range from slight to complete deafness) are covered.
+22. Hearing Aids and Hearing Devices - Hearing aids required for the correction of a hearing impairment (a reduction in the ability to perceive sound which may range from slight to complete deafness) are covered.
 Hearing aids are electronic amplifying devices designated to bring sound more effectively into the ear.
 A hearing aid consists of a microphone, amplifier and receiver.

-Covered Services are available for a hearing aid that is purchased as a result of a written recommendation by a Network Physician.
-Covered Services are provided for the hearing aid and for charges for associated fitting and testing.
+Covered Health Care Services are available for a hearing aid that is purchased as a result of a written recommendation by a Network Physician.
+Covered Health Care Services are provided for the hearing aid and for charges for associated fitting and testing.

-Non-implantable hearing aid benefit will be limited to one hearing aid (including repairs and replacements) per hearing impaired ear every three (3) years.
+Non-implantable hearing aid benefit will be limited to one hearing aid (including repairs and replacements) per hearing impaired ear every 36 months for the hearing aid instrument and ancillary equipment.
+Hearing aids are covered at 100% in both ears every 36 months when medically necessary to prevent or treat speech and language development delay due to hearing loss.